 - Plate asparagus potatoes, lobster, grilled meat and apples on a large platter to pass to guests

-NOTE: This is a delicious and fun meal to be shared with friends or divide the recipe in half to create an intimate dinner for two.
-I also served some bubbly, Veuve Cliquot Rose, to enhance the dish and elevate the fun factor.
+NOTE: This is a delicious and fun meal to be shared with friends, or divide the recipe in half to create an intimate dinner for two.
+I also served some bubbly, Veuve Cliquot Rose.
+Adds to the fun factor.